MicrosoftDocs/Devices-docs/surface-hub/provisioning-packages-for-surface-hub.md

  > [!div class="mx-imgBorder"]
  > ![Join Active Directory, Microsoft Entra ID, or create a local admin account.](images/sh2-wcd.png)

-You can enroll the device in Active Directory and specify a security group to use the Settings app, enroll in Microsoft Entra ID to allow global admins to use the Settings app, or create a local administrator account on the device.
+You can enroll the device in Active Directory and specify a security group to use the Settings app, enroll in Microsoft Entra ID to allow Global admins to use the Settings app, or create a local administrator account on the device.

 > [!IMPORTANT]
 > Microsoft recommends that you use roles with the fewest permissions.
 This helps improve security for your organization.
 Global Administrator is a highly privileged role that should be limited to emergency scenarios when you can't use an existing role.